-Yes, (see Chapter 15 of Adrenal Fatigue: The 21st Century Stress Syndrome by Dr. Wilson for details); and eat only high quality foods, especially good quality proteins and lots of dark green vegetables.
+Eat only high quality foods, especially good quality proteins and lots of dark green vegetables.
 Also use self-hypnosis, visualisation and/or relaxation methods to remain mentally and emotionally calm and positive throughout the procedure, and to heal more quickly afterwards.
 These measures will help protect the adrenal glands from the stresses of surgery.
-As far in advance of the surgery as possible, begin taking the Future Formulations Adrenal Fatigue products designed by Dr. Wilson.

 No, most cases of Adrenal Fatigue can be remedied without prescription drugs.
-The treatments described in Adrenal Fatigue: The 21st Century Stress Syndrome by Dr. Wilson, combined with the Future Formulations dietary supplements by Dr. Wilson created for Adrenal Fatigue are natural, relatively inexpensive and very effective.
-They have been used by many aware physicians and by those with Adrenal Fatigue themselves for recovery from Adrenal Fatigue.
+The treatments combined with specialised dietary supplements created for Adrenal Fatigue are natural, relatively inexpensive and very effective.
+The have been used by many aware physicians and those with Adrenal Fatigue themselves for recovery.

 Unfortunately, this is the view of many conventional doctors, but they are not as well informed as they believe.
 Adrenal Fatigue was first diagnosed over 100 years ago and has been successfully treated for decades.
 However, for various reasons the medical community has ignored the existence of Adrenal Fatigue syndrome over the past 40 years.
-The best thing to do is learn and do as much as possible to alleviate the Adrenal Fatigue by using the book, Adrenal Fatigue: The 21st Century Stress Syndrome by Dr. Wilson, combined with the dietary supplements Dr. Wilson created for Adrenal Fatigue.
-It may also help to switch to a doctor who is familiar with Adrenal Fatigue syndrome or give the uninformed doctor a copy of Adrenal Fatigue: The 21st Century Stress Syndrome.
-Hopefully within 10 years many more physicians will know how to recognise and treat Adrenal Fatigue.
+It may also help to switch to a doctor who is familiar with Adrenal Fatigue syndrome.

 Yes, smoking is a chronic stress on the body that makes it more difficult for the adrenals to function.
 Smoking, by itself, does not lead directly to Adrenal Fatigue unless the adrenals are already weak, however, smoking is one of the body burdens that accelerate Adrenal Fatigue and prevent complete recovery from occurring.

 Yes, diet plays a critical role in Adrenal Fatigue.
 The phrase “garbage in, garbage out” aptly describes the relationship between poor diet and Adrenal Fatigue.
 A nutritionally inadequate diet that is high in sugar, caffeine and junk food places daily stress on the body that the adrenal glands have to respond to and , at the same time, deprives the adrenals of the nutrients they need to function.
 This alone can lead to Adrenal Fatigue or make the body more vulnerable to Adrenal Fatigue when any additional stress is added.
 Similarly, good nutrition helps protect and sustain adrenal function during stress.
 You may find the article Eating For Fatigue useful.
-When Adrenal Fatigue is already present, a healthy diet that supports adrenal function combined with the Future Formulations adrenal supplements created by Dr. Wilson, author of Adrenal Fatigue: The 21st Century Stress Syndrome, can lead to recovery.
+When Adrenal Fatigue is already present, a healthy diet that supports adrenal function combined with adrenal supplements can lead to recovery.

 Athletes and very fit people can suffer from Adrenal Fatigue under certain circumstances.
 If they push themselves too hard, skip meals, take drugs (e.g. steroidal drugs), and have a lifestyle that is otherwise not conducive to their health, they can lead themselves into Adrenal Fatigue, the same as anyone else.
 Relentlessly pushing themselves, as some athletes do, is also a significant risk factor.
 Additional factors, such as severe injuries, illnesses and emotional stresses can debilitate the adrenal glands of anyone, including athletes.
 Just because someone is an athlete does not necessarily mean they are in excellent health.
 The better overall health someone has, the less they will experience Adrenal Fatigue.

 Not necessarily, there are a variety of factors in addition to exercise that influence adrenal resiliency.
-It all depends on how many things are stacked in favour of health.
-The chapters in Part 3 of book Adrenal Fatigue: The 21st Century Stress Syndrome by Dr. Wilson provides easy to follow information about how anyone, including those with disabilities, can strengthen their adrenal glands.
+It all depends on how many things are stacked in favour of health. anyone, including those with disabilities, can strengthen their adrenal glands.

 Many people go through life with only a temporary decrease in adrenal function after an infection, the death of a loved one, loss of a job or other severe stress, because their adrenals are able to bounce back and recover.
 However, these are usually people who are born with good constitutions and who look after their health as well.